zeropaper/scbone/README.md

 Aims and goals
 --------------

-This is a personal project, its aim is first to be included in my website [irata.ch](http://irata.ch).
+This is a personal project, its aim is first to be included in my website [irata.ch](http://irata.ch) (who should be relaunched soon).
+It is therefor an expirmental project (but I try not to neglect quality).
 If somebody find it interesting and want to reuse it, be my guest.

 Demonstration
 -------------

-As mentionned, I wrote that for my [personal page](http://irata.ch) or on the [project page](http://zeropaper.github.io/scbone/).
+As mentionned, I wrote that for my [personal page](http://irata.ch) or on the [project page](http://zeropaper.github.io/scbone/) - still have some issues with font of icons.

 Use
 ---